hed-standard/hed-examples/docs/source/HowCanYouUseHed.md

 examples.

 ### Adding HED annotations
-This sections discusses the strategy for adding annotations in a BIDS dataset.
+This section discusses the strategy for adding annotations in a BIDS dataset using sidecars.
 The discussion assumes that you have a JSON sidecar template file ready to annotate.
 See [**BIDS annotation quickstart**](https://www.hed-resources.org/en/latest/BidsAnnotationQuickstart.html) for a walk-through of this process.